 Imagine there’s a project or customer that you’re very keen to win over (maybe they’ll bring in more valuable customers or bigger projects in the future), then it’s normal to do a job for less, but this profit wiggle room will ensure the savings don’t come out of the budget that keeps the business going.
 You can forego some earnings but not paying your vendors isn’t an option!

 Again, simply because the competition is charging less, doesn’t mean you have to go lower when gauging how to price your services.
-Charging a fair price will signal the customer that you’re a fair tradesman and people who understand this relationship are the kind of customers you want to have.
+Charging a fair price will signal to the customer that you’re a fair tradesman.
+People who understand this relationship are the kind of customers you want to have.

 Since you are reading this blog post on Commusoft, I am guessing you’re familiar with the tech space in construction and that you understand the benefits of improved productivity through technology empowerment.
 But are you capitalizing on all of the features your technology solutions provide?